Skip to main content

 Writing for PS since 2020

-Tommaso Faccio is Lecturer in Accounting at Nottingham University Business School and Head of the Secretariat of the Independent Commission for the Reform of International Corporate Taxation.
+Tommaso Faccio is Head of Secretariat of the Independent Commission for the Reform of International Corporate Taxation.

 3. Alison Fahey